The complexity of finite-valued CSPs

-A cell $C$ with $\sigma(C)_i \neq 0$ for all $i \in I$ is called a \emph{chamber}.
+A cell $\ch$ with $\sign(\ch)_i \neq 0$ for all $i \in I$ is called a \emph{chamber}.
 The chambers are the connected full-dimensional regions of $\R^n \setminus \bigcup_{i \in I} H_i$.
-A cell $P$ with $\sigma(P)_i = 0$ for exactly one $i \in I$ is called a \emph{panel}.
-We say that \emph{$P$ is a panel of a chamber $C$} if the panel $P$ is contained in the topological closure ${\rm cl}(C)$ of $C$.
+A cell $P$ with $\sign(P)_i = 0$ for exactly one $i \in I$ is called a \emph{panel}.
+We say that \emph{$P$ is a panel of a chamber $\ch$} if the panel $P$ is contained in the topological closure ${\rm cl}(\ch)$ of $\ch$.
 Each panel is a panel of precisely two chambers.

-The \emph{chamber graph} of $\cal{A}$ is the undirected graph with the chambers of $\cal{A}$ as vertices and an edge between two chambers $C_1$ and $C_2$ if $\sigma(C_1)$ and $\sigma(C_2)$ differ by a single sign change, or equivalently, if $C_1$ and $C_2$ share a common panel.
+The \emph{chamber graph} of $\mathcal{A}$ is the undirected graph with the chambers of $\mathcal{A}$ as vertices and an edge between two chambers $\ch_1$ and $\ch_2$ if $\sign(\ch_1)$ and $\sign(\ch_2)$ differ by a single sign change, or equivalently, if $\ch_1$ and $\ch_2$ share a common panel.
 We will use the following properties of the chamber graph that can be found in~\cite[Proposition~1.54]{buildings}.

-\begin{proposition} The chamber graph of $\cal{A}$ is connected and the minimal length of a path between $C_1$ and $C_2$ in the chamber graph is equal to the number of positions at which $\sigma(C_1)$ and $\sigma(C_2)$ differ. \end{proposition}
+\begin{proposition} The chamber graph of $\mathcal{A}$ is connected and the minimal length of a path between $\ch_1$ and $\ch_2$ in the chamber graph is equal to the number of positions at which $\sign(\ch_1)$ and $\sign(\ch_2)$ differ. \end{proposition}